Testing and defence led by a published security researcher with five CVEs, including a CVSS 9.1 Mirai botnet kill-switch.

 Run GDPR alongside PIPEDA and Quebec Law 25 in a single privacy program so EU, federal-Canada, and Quebec obligations are handled from one data map.

-traztech is a Toronto (Bay St) security and compliance firm, led by a published CVE researcher, delivering to startups across Canada and the US with our partner Lorikeet Security.
+traztech is a Toronto (Bay St) security and compliance firm, led by a published security researcher, delivering to startups across Canada and the US.

 Yes, if you offer goods or services to, or monitor, people in the EU or EEA.
 Being based in Canada does not exempt you.